Travel More Sustainably

 Most journeys that we make on a daily basis are very short (40% of all trips are less than 2 miles), so there’s plenty of opportunity for many of these trips to instead by more sustainable modes of transport.
 Cutting out short car journeys is an easy way to reduce your carbon footprint, get healthy and could save you money.

 Walking and cycling are fantastic ways of getting around for short journeys.
-Whether it’s for getting to work, the shops or just for fun, walking and cycling are cheap, easy and a great way to stay healthy.
-If you want to find out how you can get into cycling, check out the great advice provided by Sustrans and Cycling Scotland.
+Whether it’s for getting to work, the shops or just for fun, walking and cycling are cheap, fast, easy and a great way to stay healthy.
+If you want to find out how you can get into cycling, check out this advice provided by Sustrans and Cycling Scotland.

 If you’re travelling a bit further, taking the bus or train is a great alternative to taking the car.
 Scotland has a wide rail network connecting all of Scotland cities and covering a huge area across the country.
 If you’re travelling for work, the train is a great way to get work done on the go.
 Bus services are a cheap alternative to taking the car and avoid the stress of having to find a parking space.